astronomer/astro-sdk/REFERENCE.md

 ## Setting Input and Output Tables

 Before we can complete any transformations, we need to define a way to get our tables in and out of Airflow.
-We can do this by defining either `Table` or `TempTable` objects in the `input_table` and `output_table` parameters of our table instantiations.
+We can do this by defining a `Table` object in the `input_table` and `output_table` parameters of our table instantiations.

 ### The Table class